onlyhasbi/onlyhasbi/README.md

 I've enjoyed Typescript and make it the main language in creating a project.

 - 🔭 I’m currently work @akasia x gajicermat
-- 🌱 I’m currently learning about backend | remix
+- 🌱 I’m currently learning about backend Elysia & React Aria
 - 👯 I’m looking to collaborate on opensource project
 - ⚡ Fun fact: Father of a daughter